Updated July 2022

 When developing blog topic ideas, these insights can come in handy in a couple of different ways.
 Specifically, they can help:

-With content promoted by key influencers delivering a staggering 11 times greater ROI than content promoted through traditional digital marketing channels alone, it makes sense to maximize the likelihood your content will be picked up by influencers.
+With content promoted by key influencers delivering a staggering 11 times greater ROI than content promoted through traditional digital marketing channels alone, it makes sense to maximize the likelihood influencers will engage and hopefully share your content.

-With BuzzSumo’s Influencers Tool, marketers can understand the authority rankings, followers, reply ratio, and average tweets-per-day made by specific influencers.
-From there, they can begin to develop topics that cater to the unique engagement patterns of specific influencers.
+With BuzzSumo’s Influencers Tool, marketers can understand the authority rankings, followers, reply ratio, and average tweets per day made by specific influencers.
+From there, you can develop topics that cater to the unique engagement patterns of specific influencers.

 In the platform overview, BuzzSumo offers several unique insights that make the overall B2B content writing process simpler.
 Specifically, they help marketers filter their insights into content engagement, covering: